 At the Social Enterprise, Next Door Artisans, we have a team of counsellors, a mental health nurse, bicultural workers, interpreters and psychologists.
-This enterprise is supported by GP clinics, psychology clinics, community centres and other community agencies.
 We have strong connections with other groups who also fundraise and we all work together to raise awareness to help the refugees.

 Thank you to everyone who has donated, you are making a difference!!